ElSnoMan/scripting-to-framework/tau-docs/Chapter9/ch9_outline.md

     - return new Elements(Current.FindElements(by)) { FoundBy = by };

 ## That's it!
 Hopefully you can already see the potential for the crazy amount of things we can do now just by wrapping or extending objects.
 Being able to name our Element objects is just one thing, but I'm sure you can think of 2 or 3 more things right off the top of your head for things you can do.
+Go out there and customize those elements.